HikuruOfficial/HikuruOfficial/README.md

 Hikuru - is an advanced decentralized Web3 ecosystem that offers a number of dApp with Social-Fi elements.
 At the heart of Hikuru's innovation is solving a critical problem: saving time and improving current technology.

 We realize that crypto-enthusiasts need a single platform that offers comprehensive and secure crypto solutions.
-We will create improved decentralized applications that allow users to be more active in the Web3 world and also make it easier for people to transition from Web2 to Web3.
+We will create improved dApps that allow users to be more active in the Web3 world and also make it easier for people to transition from Web2 to Web3.

 ## Solving the crypto-enthusiast's dilemma: time and availability